S-PScripts/incognito-v123/README.md

 # Notes:
 -> Extensions can't block you! <br>
 -> No search history! <br>
+-> EVEN IF YOU ARE ON v128-v129, TURNING ON THE UNEXPIRE FLAG WILL NOT WORK!!! <br>

 ## You can use CAUB to allow changing DNS/Name servers if policies like: